barbarer/py4e-int/_sources/functions/function_string_exercises.rst

    :feedback_b: Correct!
 By using str, the integer variable is converted into a string.
    :feedback_c: Try again!
 This doesn't use the variable num_of_apples.
    :feedback_d: Try again!
 To convert an integer to a string, the built-in function str is used, not string.
    :feedback_e: Correct!
-This converts the integer variable to a string on two seperate lines.
+This converts the integer variable to a string on two separate lines.

    Which of the following choices correctly prints a sentence using the variable ``num_of_apples``?